makersacademy/news-summary-challenge/APPROACH.md

 ## Next

-- put node server for this api up and link to it
+- upload on github the node server for this api and link to it
 - change tests to work in the browser
+  - there is an issue with **modules export import require**
+  - there are conflicts between modules in node (CommonJS) and modules in the browser (ES5)
+  - i have to change the export type from exports { } to module.exports = { } in order to have my tests work via node
 - test the 2 requests sent to my endpoints
   - getArticles
   - createSummary
 - update test for article object as I've added new fields
 - test my helper methods
 - check objects methods as I am not using them....??
-- deploy front end on heroku